Kirolos-Victor/laravel-genies/README.md

 ### Run the database migrations (Set the database connection in .env before migrating)

 > run **php artisan migrate**
+>
+> I have created seeders for developers and projects if you are interested, run instead **php artisan migrate --seed**

 ### Install Node Modules